digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 ~~~~~~~~~~~~~~~~

 It is important that the participant's backup is not more recent than that of
-the domain's, as that would constitute a ledger fork.
+the sync domain's, as that would constitute a ledger fork.
 Therefore, if you back up
-both participant and domain databases, always back up the participant database before the
+both participant and sync domain databases, always back up the participant database before the
-domain.
-If you are using a domain integration, then backup the sequencer node before backing
+sync domain.
+If you are using a sync domain integration, then back up the sequencer node before backing
-up the underlying domain storage (e.g. Besu files).
+up the underlying sync domain storage (e.g. Besu files).

-In case of a domain restore from a backup, if a participant is ahead of the
+In case of a sync domain restore from a backup, if a participant is ahead of the
-domain the participant will refuse to connect to the domain (``ForkHappened``) and you must
+sync domain the participant will refuse to connect to the sync domain (``ForkHappened``) and you must
 either:

-- restore the participant's state to a backup before the disaster of the domain, or
+- restore the participant's state to a backup before the disaster of the sync domain, or
-- roll out a new domain as a repair strategy in order to :ref:`recover from a lost domain <recovering_from_lost_domain>`
+- roll out a new sync domain as a repair strategy in order to :ref:`recover from a lost sync domain <recovering_from_lost_domain>`

 The state of applications that interact with participant's ledger API must be
 backed up before the participant, otherwise the application state has to be